smuthu4/P2P_chat_application/README.md

 Acknowledgements
 ----------------
-* Prof A. Prakash, for the project idea and concepts of Computer Networks
+* Prof Hulya Seferoglu, for the project idea and concepts of Computer Networks
 * The wonderful community over at http://stackoverflow.com, for helping get past all bottlenecks
 * The very helpful documentation of Tkinter at http://effbot.org/tkinterbook/